Ukrainian Universal Exchange

-Ukrainian Universal Exchange (UUE) — Ukrainian company, commodity exchange, which is represented in several regions of Ukraine.
+Ukrainian Universal Exchange (UUE) — a Ukrainian company, commodity exchange, which is represented in several regions of Ukraine.
 June 2015 - the largest exchange in Ukraine.

 History

 The Exchange was established on October 7, 1997 with the aim of taking an active part in market transformation of economy of Ukraine and is one of the first professional organizations in Ukraine, which began to provide a full range of exchange services.

 2004 — by the decree of the CMU "On granting of powers for the implementation of the decommissioned military property of the Armed Forces" dated 13.12.2004, No. 894-p, the exchange has the authority to implement written off military property of the Armed Forces.

 2011 — received a license to conduct land trades — series АГ № 583015 dated 14.01.2011 for the sale of land and lease rights.